 This technical report identifies gaps, including potential requirements and KPIs, for enhancing existing use cases and defining new requirements for emerging use cases related to 5G systems with satellite access.

-The resulting service requirements have been already consolidated in clause 6 for 6.2, 6.3, 6.4 and 6.7.
+The resulting service requirements have been already consolidated in clause 6.

-Editor's note: Additional consolidation for the remaining topics is FFS

 It is recommended to consider the consolidated requirements identified in this TR as the baseline for the subsequent normative work.